vpulim/node-soap/CONTRIBUTING.md

 Any pull request or issue filed is subject to an expiration date.
 We will close any open issue that has not recieved a response within a 2 week timeframe.
 The goal is not to sweep dirt under the rug, but to keep the focus on merging in pull requests.
 Please provide pull requests that meet the above criteria wherever possible.

 ##Other ways you can contribute
 Please add response, request, and WSDL files to test/wsdl, and test/request-response-samples (see README therein).
-Doing to documents behavior and reduces the likelihood that bugs will be introduced by future pull requests.
+Doing so documents behavior and reduces the likelihood that bugs will be introduced by future pull requests.